Michelle McCool: LayCool and retirement (2009–2011)

 On the April 8 episode of SmackDown!, dissension began to show between McCool and Layla after they were defeated by Beth Phoenix and Kelly Kelly, due to McCool avoiding being tagged in by Layla, citing a back injury.
 After more arguing and unsuccessful couples therapy sessions in the following weeks, LayCool officially disbanded.
 On the April 29 episode of SmackDown, McCool faced Layla in a singles match, which ended in a double countout after the two began brawling.
 After the match, Layla challenged McCool to a no disqualification and no countout match at Extreme Rules.
 McCool accepted under one condition, which was that the loser leaves WWE.
 At Extreme Rules, McCool was pinned by Layla, in her final full-time WWE match.

-In a 2019 article published by The Sportster, McCool revealed her departure from the WWE that she was dealing with numerous injuries, including a torn MCL and gave birth to her child the following year.
-This was explained in Lillian Garcia's Chasing Glory podcast interview in 2016:
+In a June 2019 episode of Lilian Garcia's Chasing Glory podcast, McCool revealed that her departure from WWE was due to dealing with numerous injuries, including a torn MCL.
+She also explained that conflicts with the WWE writing staff and wanting to have children further contributed to her decision to leave:

 "It was tough just leaving in itself was tough because it got to a point where I was dealing with so much again mostly being Undertaker's girlfriend and why I was on TV and even having a writer throw the papers up one day and say 'Why don't we just call it the Michelle McCool and Undertaker show?!'
 It was nonstop and I went to Vince on numerous occasions and bless his heart he was wonderful, but I just said Vince, I don't wanna hate something that I grew up loving so much and the longer I stay the more I'm like getting a sour taste in my mouth.
 So making that decision to leave was as hard as it is, but more than wanting to be in WWE or be a champion I've always wanted to be a mom."